otel-workshop/petclinic/rum-instrumentation.md

 vi src/main/resources/templates/fragments/layout.html
 ```

-Next, insert the snippet we generated above in the <mark style="background-color: #FDFDC9">&lt;head&gt;</mark> section of the page.
-Now we need to rebuild the application
+So, insert the snippet we generated above in the <mark style="background-color: #FDFDC9">&lt;head&gt;</mark> section of the layout page.

-and run it again:
+Now we need to rebuild the application and run it again:

 ## Rebuild PetClinic